 Coffee is the drink that needs no introduction.
-It’s a heavenly brew: beautifully bitter, silky smooth, and the smell is enough to make any coffee lover quiver.
-And it seems that caffeine-addicted connoisseurs are in for some good news.
+It’s beautifully bitter, silky smooth and the smell is enough to make any coffee lover quiver.
+And it seems that caffeine addicted connoisseurs are in for some good news.
 A slamming new study has discovered that coffee has real health benefits!
 Apparently, the more you drink, the better off you are.

 Despite the Western World’s obsession with this golden brew, coffee actually originated in Africa.
 The coffee tree is native to East Africa and the tradition of roasting, grinding and infusing coffee beans began in Yemen.